davidroeca/nvim-treesitter-tsx-freeze-reproduction/README.md

 nvim src/test.tsx
 ```

-If the parsers get installed when `src/test.tsx`, wait for all of them to be installed, and open the file again to ensure that they're running.
+If the parsers get installed when `src/test.tsx` is opened, wait for all of them to be installed, and open the file again to ensure that they're running.

 Now delete "loading" from `<ThisComponentCannotBeEdited subtext="loading" />` and try to add it back.